nicheoflasting/SQL/README.md

 * Database design and modelling
 * SQL dump file creation
 * Insert and retrieve desired data from different level of queries
+* Syntax to retrieve queries in basic, intermediate, and hard level